rust-lang/rust/guide.md

 ## Salsa

-The most straightforward way to implement "apply change, get analysis, repeat" API would be to maintain the input state and to compute all possible analysis information from scratch after every change.
+The most straightforward way to implement an "apply change, get analysis, repeat" API would be to maintain the input state and to compute all possible analysis information from scratch after every change.
 This works, but scales poorly with the size of the project.
 To make this fast, we need to take advantage of the